Which words show up most frequently on the Web? I’m not sure that question can be answered, but it’s something I’ve wondered for a while.

 Results 1 – 100 of about xxx,xxx,xxx for [query term]

-From at least one previous Google patent filing, we can guess that the total amount (xxx,xxx,xxx) of results listed is likely only an estimate, and not an actual count.
+From at least one previous Google patent filing, we can guess that the total amount (xxx,xxx,xxx) of results listed is likely only an estimate and not an actual count.
 That patent application told us that the number shown might be estimated based upon a look at anywhere from 2 percent to 10 percent of Google’s index.
-Since the Caffeine update is a complete infrastructure/database update, we may not be able to even guess that the estimates shown for the present day Google are created in the same way that the Caffeine updates might be.
+Since the Caffeine update is a complete infrastructure/database update, we may not even guess that the estimates are shown for the present day Google is created in the same way that the Caffeine updates might be.

 We also can’t be sure that the numbers for Yahoo, Bing, and Ask are calculated in the same manner either.

-Another is that while I may see one total count at Google for each term, if you looked up the same terms at Google, you might see different numbers because you may be searching at a different data center, and it’s quite possible that there are differences from one data center to another.
+Another is that while I may see one total count at Google for each term, if you looked up the same terms at Google, you might see different numbers because you may be searching at a different data center.
+There may be differences from one data center to another.

 I thought it would be helpful to present this information in a visually different manner as well.
-The chart that follows is in reverse order of the table above.
+Therefore, the chart that follows is in reverse order of the table above.

 As I mentioned above, this is a completely unscientific view.